-In planning/preparing ahead, you have to factor in what kind of decoration that you’ll be using.
+In planning/preparing ahead, you have to factor in what kind of decoration that you’ll be using for your wedding cake project.
 If you would require fondant/ gum paste o royal icing flowers, then these have to be made way ahead of the wedding week.
 This would help you take the needed time to churn out perfect sugar flowers.

 There’s nothing as harrowing as trying to crank out sugar flowers in a hurry; not a good experience at all.
 And most often the result is not usually the best that you can get.